What I Wish People Knew About Type 3c Diabetes

 There are a few things that I wish people knew when it comes to type 3c.
 The most important to me is that, when you have diabetes alone, your pancreas isn’t “dead”.
 The pancreas is often referred to as dead or useless in the diabetes community.
 Using these terms is false and misleading.

-Endocrine cells make up 5% of the overall pancreas.
+Endocrine cells make up 5 percent of the overall pancreas.
 Diabetes is an endocrine disease, and diabetes doesn’t necessarily mean you have zero pancreatic endocrine function.
-Many people with Type 1 diabetes may have functioning alpha cells (producing glucagon) because the initial autoimmune attack is limited to the beta cells of the pancreas.
-Exocrine cells make up the other 95% of the pancreas, and for people with Type 1 diabetes and no other pancreatic condition, this function is still working smoothly.
+Many people with type 1 diabetes may have functioning alpha cells (producing glucagon) because the initial autoimmune attack is limited to the beta cells of the pancreas.
+Exocrine cells make up the other 95 percent of the pancreas, and for people with type 1 diabetes and no other pancreatic condition, this function is still working smoothly.
 Both endocrine and exocrine functions are vital in their own way to the body.
 Your pancreas could be considered “useless” if you are missing both of those functions.
 In any other context, it spreads misinformation.

 I feel that most people with diabetes, of any type, want the general public to better understand our condition.
 We want them to understand the differences between the types.
 We want them to understand what causes or doesn’t cause diabetes.
 If that’s the case, why would we want to give them misinformation in the process?
 It’s not helping society understand diabetes.
 It’s not helping people with diabetes to understand diabetes.
 I honestly think that some people who say their pancreas is useless believe it to be true, because it’s what they’ve heard others say.
 And I know the diabetes community can do better to help educate within our community and also to the general public.
 I know the type 3c community would appreciate being recognized and validated.
 We haven’t had many opportunities to have our voices heard from large diabetes organizations or within the community.
 I know I will never stop using my voice to advocate for us.
 I can only hope to have the support of the diabetes community behind us.